Chewy Date Granola Bars

 - Add date ball to mixture and attempt to incorporate as much as possible.
 (This will take a couple minutes.)
 Once mostly mixed, remove from heat.

-- In a large bowl, add oats, almonds, cherries and coconut.
+- In a large bowl, add oats, pistachios and cherries.
 Mix together.

 - Grease a 13x9 and line with parchment.